Biden and McCarthy reach a deal to avoid default. Here's what's in it

 If the bill is approved in the House chamber, it would then head to the Senate for a days-long process to try to greenlight the plan before it can head to the president's desk.

 Senators were briefed on the plan Sunday evening.
-Majority Leader Chuck Schumer warned them that as a result of some opposition to the plan, they should be prepared to vote on the measure as early as Friday and into the weekend.
+Majority Leader Chuck Schumer, D-N.Y., warned them that as a result of some opposition to the plan, they should be prepared to vote on the measure as early as Friday and into the weekend.

 "Today's agreement makes urgent progress toward preserving our nation's full faith and credit and a much-needed step toward getting its financial house in order," McConnell said, urging swift passage in the Senate.